snoyberg/posa-chapter/warp.md

 ![User threads with one process per core](https://raw.github.com/snoyberg/posa-chapter/master/4.png)

-These bottlenecks, both in `mighty` and in the IO manager component of the GHC runtime system have been addressed and as a result, the prefork technique will no longer be used in `mighty`.
-In particular, we have developed a `parallel IO manager` that uses per-core event registration tables and event monitors to greatly improve multicore scaling.
+We found that the IO manager component of the GHC runtime system itself has performance bottlenecks.
+To solve this problem, we have developed a `parallel IO manager` that uses per-core event registration tables and event monitors to greatly improve multicore scaling.
 A Haskell program with the parallel IO manager is executed